Anything Good About Being A Sex Object?

 But still, can we move outside the narrow notions?
 Who’s sexy to me?
 Women and men who are classy, smart, talented, confident, and who make a difference in the world.

 Nancy Pelosi, Thandie Newton, French politician Marie-Ségolène Royal, Helen Mirren, Angelina Jolie, Jackie O, Jennifer Lopez, Toni Morrison, Queen Rania of Jordan, Barbara Walters, Sandra Bullock, Zhang Ziyi, America Ferrera, Diane Sawyer, Jennifer Aniston, Queen Latifah, Gloria Steinem, Julia Roberts, and Maria Shriver.

 Ezra Klein, Benico del Torro, Ed Harris, New York Times columnist, Princeton professor and Nobel Laureate Paul Krugman, CNN anchor T.J.
 Holmes, Tom Brokaw, Brad Pitt, Barack Obama, Stephen Colbert, Gabriel Byrne, Japan’s former Prime Minister Koizumi Junichiro, JFK Jr., Antonio Banderas, Sidney Poitier, Javier Bardem, and White House corresspondent, Jake Tapper.

 Yeah, sexiness can be fun and alluring, when moving outside narrow limits.
 But sex objects are just trapped.

-Posted on May 23, 2011, in body image, feminism, gender, objectification, sex, sexism, women and tagged body image, culture, feminism, gender, objectification, sexism, sexual objectification, sexuality, women.
+Posted on May 23, 2011, in body image, feminism, gender, objectification, sex and sexuality, sexism, women and tagged body image, culture, feminism, gender, objectification, sexism, sexual objectification, sexuality, women.
 Bookmark the permalink.
-51 Comments.
+56 Comments.